 It is a bit more expensive than wallets of the same category, as well as of the same age;

 If you choose Trezor Model One, you need to be ready that it doesn't support as many cryptocurrencies as Model T does.

 Did these pros manage to scare you off?

-But we don't recommend using hardware wallets to beginners.
+If you are a professional trader who looks for a safe crypto wallet, Trezor will be your choice, for sure.
+But we don't recommend using hardware wallets like Ledger wallet for beginners.
 If you are only getting familiar with the crypto world, it is better to start with something simpler, like mobile wallets.

 Hopefully, our Trezor wallet review was useful, and now you have a chance to make up your mind whether it deserves your attention or not.

 If you have any questions left, you can also contact Trezor support, and they will help you with different questions like how to get BCH off Trezor, how to use the screen, etc.